kblok/kblok.github.io/_posts/2018-01-29-not-enough-friends-get-a-bot.md

 # Final words

-What I liked about this little project is that, to begin with, as I'm not a Python developer, it helped me to get into the language.
-If you're interested in the project you're more than welcome to join on Github!
-I'd appreciate any comment not only with the work itself, but also with code styles and good practices.
+What I liked about this little project is that, although I'm not a Python developer, it helped me to get into the language.
+If you're interested in the project, you're more than welcome to join on Github!
+I'd appreciate any comments not only with the work itself, but also on code styles and good practices.

-Second, coding bots is fun, I mean, super fun.
+Second, coding bots is fun, I mean, super fun!

-And last but not least, this project also opens the door to keep learning new stuff having many things already solved.
-I can go back to RNN in TensorFlow and it would be only a matter of replacing the MarkovifyContentProvider or I can create a Slack bot replacing the TelegramBot with the Slack one, I could also have both running using the same AbstractBot instance.
+And last but not least, this project  opens the door to learning new stuff, having  worked through the fundamentals.
+I can now go back to RNN in TensorFlow and simply replace the MarkovifyContentProvider or create a Slack bot by replacing the TelegramBot with the Slack one or even have both running using the same AbstractBot instance.